Welcome to the official FAQ page for the Vitiligo Recovery documentation project.

 It records continuous observations related to generalized vitiligo over a period of approximately 12 years (more than 4,300 days).

-The archive is considered one of the few publicly documented long-term personal vitiligo observation archives and later became the observational basis for the CS-NRRM™ (Changhun Shin Natural Recovery Pattern Model) framework.
+The archive is a publicly documented long-term personal vitiligo observation archive and later became the historical foundation of the CS-NRRM™ (Changhun Shin Natural Recovery Pattern Model) framework.

 The archive focuses on longitudinal continuity rather than short-term before-and-after comparisons.